PostcardMania’s CEO Told Staff to Work In Office During Hurricane Ian

 “Obviously you feeling safe and comfortable is of the utmost importance,” followed by: “but I honestly want to continue to deliver and I want to have a good end of quarter.”

-“And when turns into nothing, I don’t want it to be like, ‘Great, we all stopped producing because of the media and the maybe that it was going to be terrible.’”
+“And when [the hurricane] turns into nothing, I don’t want it to be like, ‘Great, we all stopped producing because of the media and the maybe that it was going to be terrible.’”

 The tone seems to point to a clear answer: Revenue is valued most.